cyberbotics/webots/projects/samples/contests/robocup/controllers/referee/tests/positioning/initial/README.md

   - 2: partially on the border line
 - Team 2 (BLUE): 2 robots have an invalid position
   - 2: partially on the back line
-  - 4: on the wrong side
+  - 4: partially on the wrong side

 The following should happen: